 - Have a dedicated IT team

 You do not need to wait until there is a problem to have an IT team look at how secure your network is.
-You need to have a dedicated IT team that will be in charge of securing your network.
+You need to have a dedicated IT team that will be in charge of securing your network, and the best way to ensure they will be able to tackle any possible breaches is through proper training.
+You can look into companies like HackEDU, which provide interactive cybersecurity training.
 The team should be able to come and do regular maintenance checks for your business.
 If you cannot have an in-house team, you can outsource and have the IT experts come periodically.
 That way, you can protect your network without breaking your account.

 - Secure your Wi-Fi network